-We feature honor classes, and one of the nation’s most vibrant chapters of the national political science honor’s society.
+We feature honors classes and one of the most vibrant chapters of the national political science honor’s society.
 The Political Science Department is also proud of our major scholarship and award winners.
 The department has the most winners of any department on campus.

 Pi Sigma Alpha

 The UNL chapter of the national political science honorary, Tau Chapter has boasts more than 45 active members — about 10% of the department’s majors.

 Each semester, students who have attained high academic achievements may qualify to be on the Dean's List.
 Each student on this list has earned a semester GPA of at least a 3.70 in a minimum of 12 graded hours.
 Congratulations to our students!

 The Political Science Department is proud of our major scholarship winners.
 The department has had the most winners of any department on campus.
 To learn more about these scholarship reciepients and the winners of the department's Outstanding Undergraduate Award, visit the link below.